jacurtis/git/README.md

 # oh-my-zsh git plugin

 This plugin is a complete replacement for the default oh-my-zsh git plugin, and provides quite a few useful aliases and functions.
+It is dead-simple to set-up and makes the git commands more intuitive and easier-to-use.

+This tool also sets to have a minimal amount of aliases necessary, while still remaining useful.

 The motivation to replace the default plugin stems from the fact that it comes with some inconsistencies that make a few popular commands rather unintuitive:

 * `gcm='git checkout master'`: this is inconsistent with `gco='git checkout'`,
  and on top of that it steals what should be the shortcut for `git commit -m`.

 * Similar issues with `git log`: half of the commands use `glg`, the other half `gl`,
   but `gl` by itself is `git pull` (!?), for which `gpl` would make more sense.

 * ...

 The efficiency of these shortcuts is kind of lost when you have to remember